Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Rarefied gas flow between two non-coaxial cylinders

-where $ i=1,2,\dots,N_s$ refer to the points on the inner fictitious boundary and the negative sign represents the direction opposite to the flow.
-Variation of the drag force with the Knudsen number is illustrated in Figure~\ref{drag}, which shows good agreement between the results from the MFS applied on the CCR model (solid lines) and those from the linearized BGK model (symbols) even for high Knudsen numbers (especially, for $\mathrm{Kn}\lesssim 2$).
+where $\hat{\bm{y}}$ represents the unit vector in the streamwise direction.
+Variation of the drag force with the Knudsen number is illustrated in Fig.~\ref{drag}, which shows good agreement between the results from the MFS applied on the CCR model (solid lines) and those from the linearized BGK model (symbols) even for high Knudsen numbers (especially, for $\mathrm{Kn}\lesssim 2$).

 This was actually not the case for tangential velocity displayed in Fig.~\ref{fig:vel}, where the differences between the results from the two models were noticeable for high Knudsen numbers.
-This shows that the CCR model is capable of predicting the global quantities, e.g.~the drag force, quite accurately but is incapacitated of predicting the local quantities, e.g.~the velocity and temperature, for high Knudsen numbers due to its limitation of not being able to predict Knudsen layers.
+This shows that the CCR model is capable of predicting the global quantities, e.g., the drag force, quite accurately but is incapacitated of predicting the local quantities, e.g., the velocity and temperature, for high Knudsen numbers due to its limitation of not being able to predict Knudsen layers.
+On the contrary, the drag force obtained with the NSF equations (depicted by the dashed line in Fig.~\ref{drag}) deviates significantly from the drag force obtained with the linearized BGK model for $\mathrm{Kn} \gtrsim 0.2$.